 A Brief Background

 Digging around on the internet for the origin of the apple cider doughnut doesn’t yield much, but sources agree on a few key concepts.
 First, for the uninitiated, yes they really are cider doughnuts.
 Apple cider, or a cider reduction, is part of the batter.
 Out of the fryer, they’re frequently topped with cinnamon and sugar.
-Piping hot or toasted at home, no matter how you enjoy them, these treats are a staple of New England autumn.
+Piping hot or toasted at home, no matter how you enjoy them, these treats are a staple of Northeastern autumn.

-Doughnuts have been around a long time.
+Doughnuts have been around for a long time.
 Cider doughnuts specifically might have originated in the colonies, when people used animal fat to fry dough mixed with harvested apples (Source).
 But the general consensus is that apple cider doughnuts joined the mainstream in the 1950s.
 This was all thanks to the Doughnut Corporation of America, a corporation founded by Adolf Levitt.
 Levitt popularized doughnuts in post-war America and made them a commercial success.
 According to The Smithsonian, a New York Times article in 1951 is the first known mention of “sweet cider doughnuts” thanks to the DCA.

 Nowadays, apple cider doughnuts are snapped up at farm stands all over the country.
 There are plenty of excellent versions in the area, thanks to bakeries and farm stands.